Originating in the Song Dynasty (960-1279 AD), the "horse

 cong (侍从) which means "followers".

-The inscription therefore refers to the attendants or followers of
+The inscription therefore refers to the attendants or

 General Bai Qi who would advise or counsel him.